 Don't forget traditional media

 Each campaign is worth a press release.
 You can ask us for help.

 Once your campaign is going on, you can offer to visit a radio or television program to talk about your project.
 The best approach is usually to send personal messages to individual journalists, but people have also managed to draw attention just by sending messages via general email addresses etc. If you are about to appear in media, we would like to know about it in advance - and, for example, post about it in our forums.

 Use your creativity when marketing.
 Here are some additional ideas.

 Good old flyers always work.
 Make nice flyers in the print or just use your copy machine.
 Spread them all over where you think people who might be interested in your project might spend time.
 You can also make posters, post cards or business cards.

-Send email to those acquintances who are not in Facebook or Twitter.
-Send email to those who don’t use Facebook and other social media.
+Send email to those who don't use Facebook and other social media.
 Remember to add the link to your project in the message.
-Don’t forget your relatives and collegues.
+Don't forget your relatives and collegues.
 Think about companies and other organisations who might be interested in supporting you.

 Hold events.
 Invite acquintances, collegues, and key persons who might be able to help you with your campaign.
 Arrange a breakfast, picnic in the park, go for drinks, or let people visit your rehearsals or studio.
 Consider taking part in fairs and other useful events.